Water Hammer. Maximum Pressure Change due to Sudden Valve Closure using Joukowski Equation

 w = Pipe wall thickness [L].

-ΔP = Maximum pipe pressure increase due to sudden valve closure [F/L2].
+ΔP = Maximum pipe pressure increase in water hammer event due to sudden valve closure [F/L2].

 ρ = Fluid density [M/L3].